Building Performance

 The wide range of crises being experienced due to the effects of climate change are well understood scientifically; yet the impacts of these crises on the built environment still remain largely unaddressed for communities in which we reside.
 Creating high performance buildings is important because more thoughtful planning, design, and construction of the built environment can help meet the objectives and performance targets necessary for achieving resiliency and developing sustainable architecture.
 Building Performance focuses on improving the measurable ways architecture can be resource efficient (energy, water, waste) in addition to improving environmental quality for building occupants.

-College of the Canyons' Architecture and Interior Design program, with its established expertise in sustainable design education through studio and hands-on lab courses, provides an ideal community for students seeking an opportunity to develop professional skills for a career in Architecture.
-Further, the Bachelor of Science (BS) degree offered at COC differs from Bachelor of Arts (BA) and Bachelor of Architecture (B.Arch) degrees by providing highly specialized, technical coursework that blends applied science and career preparation learning objectives together for direct application in the field of high-performance building design.
+College of the Canyons' Architecture program, with its established expertise in sustainable design education through studio and hands-on lab courses, provides an ideal community for students seeking an opportunity to develop professional skills for a career in Architecture.
+The BP degree offered at COC provides highly specialized, technical coursework that blends applied science and professional skills development for direct application in the field of high-performance building design.
+Additionally, the BP program includes strong instructional support for students in their pursuit of architectural licensure, including free access to preeminent resources that help prepare candidates for passing the California architectural license exams (ARE/CSE).

 What will I learn and what courses do I need to complete?

-The Building Performance major available through the COC Architecture program helps students develop a multidisciplinary understanding of sustainable design and construction in response to the effects of global warming and climate change.
-Students who complete the BSBP program will:
+The Building Performance major available through the COC Architecture program provides graduates with a multidisciplinary understanding of sustainable building design and construction.

 - Examine the effects of environmental factors and resource consumption on the performance of building projects using a variety of analytical and simulation methodologies.